More infrastructure is on the way

 By recharging batteries in a fraction of the time, this radical step will help drive more customers towards electric vehicles such as the Nissan LEAF.
 As well as the LEAF, owners of Mitsubishi, Peugeot and Citroen electric cars that are available today will be able to charge their lithium ion batteries from 0 to 80% capacity in just 30 minutes.
 The chargers are also ‘AC ready’ to support the arrival of Renault electric cars that will charge from a 43kW AC quick charge.

-Although a range between charges of around 100 miles will be enough for many Nissan LEAF owners, the spread of Quick Charger networks will allow drivers to travel longer distances in a day.
+Although a driving range between charges of around 100 miles will be enough for many Nissan LEAF owners, the spread of Quick Charger networks will allow drivers to travel longer distances in a day.
 Recharging a Nissan LEAF with a quick charger takes a little longer than it takes to refuel a conventional car and is significantly cheaper.

 Jim Wright, Managing Director, Nissan Motor (GB) Limited said, “While we are confident that the LEAF’s range will satisfy most customers’ needs, we understand that some will need to make occasional longer journeys.
 Our vision is to create a ‘pathway charging network’ which would remove so called ‘range anxiety’ and open up pure electric car ownership to a whole new spectrum of drivers.”

 The move follows an agreement between Nissan and five of Europe’s leading utility and electric car infrastructure supply companies to speed up the provision of the latest quick chargers developed by Nissan which are cheaper – up to half the previous price – and smaller than before.
 The target is to have a network of quick charge stations across Europe with several thousand units in place by the end of 2012 and tens of thousands by 2015.
 The 400 free units for Europe are intended to kick start this ambition.